EmmaWoods73/IST659---Database-Management/README.md

 Platforms used: Microsoft SQL Server, MS Access, R

 Key skills: Database design, Database Implementation, Reports using MS Access and R

+To access this project: .docx contains project details, diagrams and print outs of final output.